arcus-azure/arcus.eventgrid/docs/features/publishing-events.md

 await eventGridPublisher.PublishRawAsync(eventId, eventSubject, rawEventPayload);
 ```

-or with a specific `RawEvent` type
+As an alternative, you can also create a `RawEvent` instance and use that instead.

 ```csharp
 string licensePlate = "1-TOM-337";